Asoulkani/PassManager/README.md

 2. use case : loggin.
 3. use case : get list of available passwords.
 4. use case : generate password
-5. use case : change pass
+5. use case : update pass
 6. use case : delete pass
 7. use case : get password copied to the clipboard.